-If your contact centre takes payments over the phone and is not compliant with PCI-DSS (PCI Data Security Standards) requirements, you are exposed and at risk.
-Last year alone 9 out of 10 Enterprises suffered a security breach.
-The risks are real, and the financial penalties are severe, not to mention the impact on your brand and the damage to your customer’s confidence.
+Contact Centres that take payments over the phone and are not compliant with PCI-DSS (PCI Data Security Standards) are exposed and at risk.
+With 9 out of 10 Enterprises suffering a security breach last year alone, the risks are real, the financial penalties are severe, and the reputational damage could be even worse.

 9.00 – 9.30am - Arrival and Registration

-9.30am – 9.45am - Welcome, Trevor Butterworth - UKCCF, Michael Pavlou, iNet Communications Group Plc
+9.30am – 9.40am - Welcome, Trevor Butterworth - UKCCF, and Michael Pavlou -iNet Communications Group Plc

-David Swift, Channel Sales Director, EMEA, PCI Pal
+David Swift - Channel Director, EMEA, PCI Pal

 Michael is CEO at iNet Communications Group Plc and a member of the board of Directors.
 He joined iNet initially as Group CTO in 2007, bringing more than 20 years technology & telecoms experience, combined with a wealth of executive management expertise to support his key role at iNet.